chennojusaipranathi/Student-Form/README.md

 ---

+## 📑 Table of Contents

+- Overview
+- Features
+- Benefits of using JsonPowerDB
+- Project Status
+- Key Highlights
+- Technologies Used
+- Usage Example
+- Installation

 ## 🧾 Overview

-This project was developed as part of an interview selection process.
-It demonstrates how to build a dynamic form that interacts with a database using APIs.
+This project was demonstrates how to build a dynamic form that interacts with a database using APIs.

 The application uses Roll Number as the primary key to determine whether a record already exists.
 Based on this, it enables either Save (Create) or Update functionality.